daviddalpiaz/appliedstats/r-intro.md

 The RStudio team has developed [a number of "cheatsheets"](https://www.rstudio.com/resources/cheatsheets/){target="_blank"} for working with both `R` and RStudio.
 [This particular cheatsheet for "Base" `R`](http://www.rstudio.com/wp-content/uploads/2016/05/base-r.pdf){target="_blank"} will summarize many of the concepts in this document. ("Base" `R` is a name used to differentiate the practice of using built-in `R` functions, as opposed to using functions from outside packages, in particular, those from the [`tidyverse`](https://www.tidyverse.org/){target="_blank"}.
 More on this later.)

 When programming, it is often a good practice to follow a style guide.
 (Where do spaces go?
 Tabs or spaces?
 Underscores or CamelCase when naming variables?)
 No style guide is "correct" but it helps to be aware of what others do.
-The more import thing is to be consistent within your own code.
+The more important thing is to be consistent within your own code.

 - [Hadley Wickham Style Guide](http://adv-r.had.co.nz/Style.html){target="_blank"} from [Advanced `R`](http://adv-r.had.co.nz/){target="_blank"}
 - [Google Style Guide](https://google.github.io/styleguide/Rguide.xml){target="_blank"}